-(17) "Graded": A greyhound that has won an official race, or is 25 or more months of age, or has been allowed to move up a grade at the trainer's request.
+(17) "Graded": A greyhound that has won an official race, or began the current race meet at age 25 months or older, or has been allowed to move up a grade at the trainer's request.

 (18) "Graded Maiden": A maiden which has not won an official race, but has been allowed to move up to a higher grade at the trainer's request.